Reports of shots fired in two Auckland suburbs 10 minutes apart

-Police are investigating reports of two shootings that occurred within minutes of each other in the Auckland suburbs of Manukau and Ōpaheke this evening.
+Police are investigating reports of two shootings that occurred within minutes of each other in the Auckland suburbs of Manukau and Ōpaheke on Wednesday evening.

 Officers were called to Albert Rd, near the Manukau shopping centre and a Turners used car dealership, just before 8pm.